robsimmons/sketchzone/README.md

 - A mobile-friendly mode that switches between the editor and inspector
 - Light/dark mode

-This is fundamentally made for an audience of one --- me --- so [reach out](https://social.wub.site/@simrob) if you'd like to use it yourself and run into trouble. sketchzone is currently licensed under the GPL-3 and CC-BY-NC-SA licenses (whichever you prefer), but if neither of those licenses work for you [let me know](https://social.wub.site/@simrob).
+This is fundamentally made for an audience of one (me), but [reach out](https://social.wub.site/@simrob) if you'd like to use it yourself and run into trouble. sketchzone is currently licensed under the GPL-3 and CC-BY-NC-SA licenses (whichever you prefer), but if neither of those licenses work for you [let me know](https://social.wub.site/@simrob).

 ## Implementing an inspector